 - The paper reads almost like two papers that were combined.
 The first one deals with the GP optimization and may not be that easily accessible to those who focus on the most practical aspects of sensor networks.
 The second one provides a thorough evaluation with some real datasets, providing implementation details that may not be of significant interest to those who are more interested by the GP estimation.
 With respect to this, Algorithm 1 helps to some extent but somehow does not provide the roadmap that the other reviewer asked for.
 In my opinion having a more informal description earlier on, would help those non-specialists follow GP track approach.

-We would argue that the very strength of our paper is that it presents a number of novel theoretical development that are necessary for the practical use of Gaussian processes within this domain (specifically, presenting a model that describes correlations and delays between readings from multiple sensors, providing computationally efficient approaches to update and downdate computation to address streaming data, and to handle realistic noise models whereby data may be rounded to integer values, or censored), and also that these developments are thoroughly evaluated using data from three different real-world sensor networks.
+We would contend that the very strength of our paper is that it presents a number of novel theoretical development that are necessary for the practical use of Gaussian processes within this domain (specifically, presenting a model that describes correlations and delays between readings from multiple sensors, providing computationally efficient approaches to update and downdate computation to address streaming data, and to handle realistic noise models whereby data may be rounded to integer values, or censored), and also that these developments are thoroughly evaluated using data from three different real-world sensor networks.
 The motivation of this work has been to develop theoretically principled approaches that address the challenges of dealing with real-world data, and thus, presenting both aspects of the work together is central to this aim.
+Previous work tends to keep these aspects separate and this, we believe, is a mistake.

 That said, we have tried to balance the demands of readers whose principle expertise in one of these areas.
-To this end, we have added an additional expository paragraph at the end of Section 2 which makes the application of the Gaussian process approach clearer, before the details are presented.
+To this end, we have added an additional expository paragraph at the end of Section 2 which makes the application of the Gaussian process approach clearer.
+We do this before the details of the approach are presented.

 - An effort has been made to analyze the advantages of the proposed method in terms of complexity.
 What is missing, in my view, is clearly articulating what would be the constraints in practical deployment and how the proposed approach meets those constraints.
 The authors mention in their response that their algorithm would run in a base station.
 A base station could be almost anything: i) one very simple node that coordinates with other sensors, or ii) a powerful centralized processor located elsewhere in the network, etc. In the results presented comparisons are provided for an off the shelf PC, which may have significantly more computation power than a "base station" as in case i).
 On the other hand, in case ii), even if data is collected online, computational resources would be plentiful.
 In summary, reducing complexity (again the main contribution here) seems to be desirable, but the authors have not clearly spelled out for what kinds of scenarios it becomes necessary (or shown that they meet the complexity/delay constraints required for those scenarios).

-We have added an additional section (Section 7) after the discussion of the computational complexity of the algorithm to address exactly these issues.
+You are correct with this point.
+Thus we have now added an additional section (Section 7) after the discussion of the computational complexity of the algorithm to address exactly these issues.
 In doing so, we have moved the discussion of our live implementation from Section 4 to Section 7, where we discuss how the GP formalism is actually used in this case.

 Referee: 2

 In looking at the comparison results that follow: